MaxFlower/Recursive-data-binding/README.md

-# Relation between .

-Relation between parent and children in Angular.
+# Relation between parent and children in Angular.

 There are three recursive components.